Emergency response team (zoo)

 Tatiana, at San Francisco Zoo, was shot by the local police after she escaped and killed a man.

-Zoo emergency response teams, also called emergency weapons teams, lethal restraint teams or firearms emergency response teams, are teams that respond when zoo animals escape their enclosure and threaten zoo visitors and employees.
+Zoo emergency response teams, also called emergency weapons teams, dangerous animal response teams, lethal restraint teams, or firearms emergency response teams, are teams that respond when zoo animals escape their enclosure and threaten zoo visitors and employees.

 Duties

 Emergency response teams are responsible for the capture of escaped animals.